spear-sim/spear/docs/getting_started.md

 # Getting Started

-This tutorial is intended for InteriorSim developers that are setting up their environment for the first time.
+This tutorial is intended for InteriorSim developers that are setting up their development environment for the first time.

 ## Assumptions